FBI looks at land near NJ landfill for Jimmy Hoffa’s remains

 The search over the years has included various digs in rural Michigan and even the removal of floorboards at a Detroit house.

+Hoffa was president of the 2.1 million-member Teamsters union from 1957-71, even keeping the title while in prison for trying to bribe jurors during a previous trial.
+He was released from prison in 1971 when President Richard Nixon shortened his sentence.

+It has been long speculated that Hoffa, who was 62, was killed by enemies because he was planning a Teamsters comeback.
+He was declared legally dead in 1982.

-Associated Press writer Ted Shaffrey in New York City contributed to this report.
+White contributed from Detroit.
+Associated Press video journalist Ted Shaffrey in New York City also contributed to this report.